eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

 2. The Shutdown Thread acquires the Comp Monitor
 3. The Comp Thread blocks on the Comp Monitor in order to (eventually) suspend itself
-4. The Shutdown Thread sets `TR::CompilationInfo::_checkpointStatus` to `TR_CheckpointStatus::INTERRUPT_CHECKPOINT`, acquires the CR Monitor, calls `notify`, and releases the CR Monitor
+4. The Shutdown Thread sets `TR::CRRuntime::_checkpointStatus` to `TR_CheckpointStatus::INTERRUPT_CHECKPOINT`, acquires the CR Monitor, calls `notify`, and releases the CR Monitor
 5. The Shutdown Thread goes about the task of stopping the Comp Threads